Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 What happens if your wallet is lost or stolen?

-Security is paramount, but in the world of crypto, how fool-proof the backup and recovery solutions are is often a more common concern.
-Here are the backup and recovery options for such scenarios:
+Security is paramount, but in the world of crypto, the degree to which backup and recovery solutions are foolproof for users is equally important.
+Here are the backup and recovery options for these two wallets:

 Ledger Nano X | Trezor Model T | |